MailTape/MailTape-v1/_posts/2018-05-20-Eric-Chenaux.md

 _Sanjay_: **"**'Slowly Paradise' is [Eric Chenaux](http://ericchenaux.com/)’s new solo record—a collection of songs filled with soothing, buttery singing and bent, fried fretwork.
 On this track, the melody dissolves into improvisation, leaving a haze of wah pedals, loose strums and electronics that float on the surface like glints of sunlight on a dewy morning.**"**

 ## Tashi Dorji – Karma Lata
-_Sanjay_: **"**[Tashi Dorji](https://tashidorji.com/)'s music is at once frenetic and tranquil, but it's tranquility I'm concerned about this morning with this track from the 2015 split LP alongside Marisa Anderson.
+_Sanjay_: **"**[Tashi Dorji](https://tashidorji.com/)'s music is at once frenetic and tranquil.
+But it's tranquility I'm concerned about this morning with this track from the 2015 split LP alongside Marisa Anderson.
 It's a rolling and meditative five minutes that cycles its way around an abstract melody with clipped harmonics and stuttering fret work.**"**

 ##  Marisa Anderson – Into The Light
 _Sanjay_: **"**[Marisa Anderson](https://marisaandersonmusic.com/)'s fourth album sounds like one long ride into the sunset.
 Otherworldy landscapes and deft playing aside, this title track is a dark reverie that sounds both foreboding and delicate, like wind rustling through leaves under a full moon.**"**